One thing that every Amtrak passenger should know is the process for boarding an Amtrak Train.

 As the train pulls up

-When it is time to board the train, the staff will help you get to the right spot on the platform.
-If you are at the initial station, you could load early, especially if you are in a sleeper.
-This practice could happen at some of the longer stops.
+When it is time to board the train, the staff will help you get to the right spot on the platform or tell you what platform you need to use.
+While walking to the train, ensure your ticket is ready to be scanned.

 The key points to listen for from station staff are the train’s number plus the gate and track information.
 Additionally, listen to instructions on the position of your accommodations.

-Walk to the car that matches your reservation; the car number is the four digits and by the door.
+Walk to the car that matches your reservation; the car number is four digits and displayed by the door.

 Regional Trains